cloudflare/cloudflare-docs/products/pages/src/content/getting-started/index.md

 <Aside>

 You will be signing up for a Cloudflare account.
-You may also want a custom domain available, but it isn't required.
+You may also want a custom domain available, but this is not required.

 </Aside>